 So far, China, South Korea, Singapore, Sweden, The Bahamas, and The European Union have either hinted at or piloted some form of CBDC.
 China has made the most progress with CBDCs with extensive pilots in major cities like Shenzen, Chengdu, and Suzhou.
 So far, China’s CBDC offers the best indication of how a Nigerian CBDC may look like.

-Here are some of the things to expect with a Nigerian CBDC:
+Here are some of the things to expect with the eNaira:

 - Blockchain-based: Any CBDC issued by the Central Bank is likely to be blockchain-based, albeit with a twist.
 CBDCs are typically built using Distributed Ledger Technology (DLT).
 A blockchain itself is a kind of DLT used to record transactions.